 Why People Blog / What is a Blog Used For?

 People blog for a number of reasons, both business and personal.
 For instance, blogs are used as content for businesses in indirect marketing plans, to build a personality into a known expert in the industry, or to create a link profile for the purposes of search engine optimization.

 Personal blogs may be set up for social status within a peer group, as an online journal, or simply as a hobby.

-Many people in other professions will start out asking the question, “What is a blog?” because of the variety of blog types, eventually choosing a type based on the kind of content that draws them most passionately.
+Many people in other professions will start out asking the question because of the variety of blog types, eventually choosing a type based on the kind of content that draws them most passionately.